apify/crawlee/docs/api/SessionPool.md

 <a name="SessionPool"></a>

+Experimental feature and might change in the future releases.
 Handles the sessions rotation, creation and persistence.
-Creates a pool of [`Session`](session) instances, that are randomly rotated.
+Creates a pool of
+[`Session`](session) instances, that are randomly rotated.
 When some session is marked as blocked.
 It is removed and new one is created instead.

 Session pool is by default persisted in default [`KeyValueStore`](keyvaluestore).
 If you want to have one pool for all runs you have to specify
 `persistStateKeyValueStoreId`.